 Breast lift surgery is a same-day procedure performed under general anesthesia.
-The entire process usually takes 4 to 5 hours, with the surgery itself lasting around 2 to 3 hours or less.
-Dr. Harrington performs breast lift surgery in an accredited surgery center.
+Patients that have sensitivities to narcotic medications, may benefit from our opioid-free or reduced surgery and recovery customized approach.
+The entire process usually takes 4 to 5 hours, with the surgery itself lasting around 2 to 3 hours or less.* Dr. Harrington performs breast lift surgery in an accredited surgery center.
 You will be asked to arrive at the surgery center 1 hour before the start of your procedure and stay for 1 hour after your procedure is finished.
 You will need to bring someone with you who can drive you home after your breast lift, and an adult should stay with you for at least 24 hours after surgery.

 Depending on your appearance goals, Dr. Harrington may recommend additional procedures to include with your breast lift surgery.
 Because a breast uplift does not add volume to the breasts and may even make the breasts appear slightly smaller, many women choose to combine their mastopexy with breast augmentation using saline or silicone implants.* A breast lift procedure is also commonly included as part of a mommy makeover.

 Women interested in having smaller breasts as well as resolving breast sagging may be better candidates for a breast reduction.
-Every breast reduction procedure includes lifting and tightening of the breasts, resulting in a more proportionate figure.
+Every breast reduction procedure includes lifting and tightening of the breasts.*

 Breast Lift Recovery